 Do I need pallet rack permits?
 It’s a question we get asked a lot.
 The answer is: Probably.
 Most cities require permits on any racking over 5′ 9″ tall.
 Whether you choose to get permits is up to you.

-We provide permitting assistance to get your pallet rack fully permitted so you can begin using your new racking system as quickly as possible.
+We provide permitting assistance to get your pallet rack fully permitted so you can begin using your new pallet racking system as quickly as possible.

-There are several steps to obtaining permits for warehouse racking.
+There are several steps to obtaining permits for warehouse storage racking.
 While the exact steps can vary by county or state, here is an overview of the typical process.

 1. CAD Drawings

-CAD Drawings are prepared to show floor and site plans, including the location of the racking within the building, aisles, ingress, egress, rack dimensions, beam elevations, and more.
+CAD Drawings are prepared to show floor and site plans, including the location of the racking equipment within the building, aisles, ingress, egress, rack dimensions, beam elevations, and more.
 (Need warehouse CAD Layouts?
 We can do that.)

 2. Seismic Calculations